areaDetector/ADPluginBar/README.md

 Next, in CONFIG_SITE.local, in the same directory, make sure that WITH_OPENCV, OPENCV_EXTERNAL, WITH_ZBAR, and ZBAR_EXTERNAL are all set to "YES"

-Once you have done all of this, compile ADCore, and then run
+Once you have done all of this, compile ADSupport, then ADCore, and then run

 ```
 make -sj